kumari752/_kumari.752_/README.md

 # _kumari.752_
 this is my first github.
-hiii i am a diploma student
+hiii i am a diploma student.